House of Lords (Austria): Hereditary members

 In 1911, there were fourteen princes of the Imperial family, eighteen bishops, ninety hereditary peers, and 169 life peers.
 These were exclusively men.
-Some members of the House of Lords appointed as life peers include glass tycoon Ludwig Lobmeyr, cotton tycoon Nikolaus Dumba, Styrian poet Peter Rosegger, and brewery owner Anton Dreher.
+Some members of the House of Lords appointed as life peers include glass tycoon Ludwig Lobmeyr, cotton tycoon Nikolaus Dumba, Germanist Theodor von Karajan, Styrian poet Peter Rosegger, and brewery owner Anton Dreher.
 The House of Lords was presided over by a president, who was supported by two vice-presidents.
 From 1907, members of the House of Lords could stand for election to the House of Deputies.
 Nobles that did not sit in the House of Lords were always able to be elected to the House of Deputies.